zedwerks/terraform-provider-smilecdr/README.md

 ```

 ## Using the Provider

+Documentation for this Terraform provider can be found [here](./docs).

 1. Have Smile CDR installed, possibly locally.
 See the smilecdr-product/docker-compose.yml, if you have a docker image for a release of Smile CDR and you wish to run locally.
 2. Install the provider